Skip to content

 • Securely Store Credentials: Utilize ELITEA's Secrets Management feature to securely store and manage your Azure DevOps Personal Access Tokens instead of hardcoding them directly in Agent configurations.

-• Provide Clear Instructions and Prompts: Craft clear and unambiguous instructions within your ELITEA Agents to guide them in using the Azure DevOps toolkits effectively.
+Craft clear and unambiguous instructions within your ELITEA Agents to guide them in using the Azure DevOps toolkits effectively.
 Use the prompt examples provided in this guide as a starting point and adapt them to your specific use cases.

-• Start with Simple Use Cases: Begin by implementing Azure DevOps integration for simpler automation tasks, such as retrieving information or updating work item statuses, and gradually progress to more complex workflows as you gain experience and confidence with the toolkits.
+Begin by implementing Azure DevOps integration for simpler automation tasks, such as retrieving information or updating work item statuses, and gradually progress to more complex workflows as you gain experience and confidence with the toolkits.

-• Automated Retrieval of Release Notes for Support:
+Automated Retrieval of Release Notes for Support

 • Scenario: During a support interaction, an Agent can automatically retrieve the latest release notes from the project wiki to provide users with up-to-date information on new features and bug fixes.